bitquip/Azure-SQL/4_define.md

 While the `tags` object is used to reference necessary values common to all resources, the `infraConfigs` object is used to reference values specific to the infrastructure configurations.

-Apologies for the confusion earlier.
-Here's the information you provided in a markdown table format:

 | Field         | Description                                                      |
 |---------------|------------------------------------------------------------------|
 | subscriptionId| The ID of the Azure subscription in which the resource is being created.
 This is typically a GUID. |